Existence of Bulk Vortices in Superconductors with Strong Magnetic Fields: Introduction

 \begin{theorem}[Vortex ball construction] \mbox{} \\ There exists a function $\mathrm r:(0,b_0]\to\R_+$, such that $\lim_{b\to0_+}\mathrm r(b)=0$, and, for any given $b_1\in(0,b_0]$, there exists a constant $\varepsilon_0>0$, such that the following holds: \begin{enumerate}[\rm i)] \item if $(\Psi_*,\Ab_*)_{b,\varepsilon}$ is a minimizing configuration of \eqref{eq:GL-f} for $b_1<b<b_0$ and $0<\varepsilon<\varepsilon_0$, then there exist disjoint vortex balls $\lf(B(\mathbf a_i,\varrho_i)\ri)_{i\in\mathcal I}$ in $\Omega$ with positive degrees $d_i \in \N_0 $ and radii satisfying $|\varrho_i|\leq b^{-\frac12}|\log b|^{-2} \varepsilon$, for any $ i\in\mathcal I $; \item as $\varepsilon\to0_+$, we have \beq \lf\|b^{-1}\varepsilon^2 \sum_{i \in \mathcal{I}} 2\pi d_i\delta_{\mathbf a_i}- \mathscr{L} \ri\|_{C_0^{0,1}(\Omega)^*} \leq \mathrm{r}(b)+o_{\eps}(1), \eeq uniformly with respect to $b\in[b_1,b_0]$. \end{enumerate} \end{theorem}

 \begin{remark}[Occurrence of vortices] \mbox{} \\ As already anticipated, the above result ensures that any minimizer $ \Psi_* $ contains vortices.
 In fact, inside each vortex ball provided by \cref{thm:main} there may be more than one vortex, but the winding numbers of all the vortices sums up to $ d_i \geq 1 $.
 In addition, their weighted distribution in $ \Omega $ is asymptotically uniform for $ b $ small.
 One actually expects that the winding number of each vortex is exactly 1 and therefore the weight $ d_i $ in \eqref{eq: vortex distribution} should be irrelevant.
-We also remark that not all the vortices are covered by the family of balls $ \lf(B(\mathbf a_i,\varrho_i)\ri)_{i\in\mathcal I}$, because in the localization step we have to discard a number of bad cells where we cannot perform the vortex ball construction. \end{remark}
+We also remark that not all the vortices are covered by the family of balls $ \lf(B(\mathbf a_i,\varrho_i)\ri)_{i\in\mathcal I}$, because in the localization step we have to discard a number of bad cells where we cannot perform the vortex ball construction.
+Additionally, we remark that the bound on the vortex ball radii is optimal with respect to $\varepsilon$ but likely not optimal with respect to $b$.
+Indeed, some heuristic estimate of a single vortex energy seems to suggest that the area covered by vortex ball should vanish as $ b \to 0_+ $. \end{remark}